 Day 6: Kamloops to Merritt (75 km)

 Visit the town of Merritt after departing your campsite in the morning.
-Merritt is located in the heart of the Nicola Valley, and known as the country music capital of Canada.
+Merritt is located in the heart of the Nicola Valley and is known as the country music capital of Canada.
 The town is also famous for its murals depicting famous country music singers from across North America.

 In the afternoon you will travel through cattle country and rolling grasslands to arrive at the sparkling turquoise waters of Kentucky Lake.
 Here you will feel like you are in the Caribbean without even leaving British Columbia!